 Image Source: Sitios de España via Twitter

-Famous 19th century American writer Washington Irving was so enamored by The Alhambra, he was inspired to write a romantic vision of his stay, which enduringly has enchanted visitors ever since.
+Famous 19th century American writer Washington Irving was so enamoured by The Alhambra, he was inspired to write a romantic vision of his stay, which enduringly has enchanted visitors ever since.

 One can’t help but be awed by the stunning architectural beauty and legacy left by the Moors, before relinquishing their last foothold in Western Europe; especially as you take in the opulent splendor of the Palacios Nazaríes, which remains one of the finest examples of Islamic art and design still in existence.
 Along with the imposing fortress and its impressive views over the city, there’s also evidence of the Spanish Christian ‘Reconquista’, with the San Francisco convent and majestic Renaissance period Carlos V Palace.
 Walking through the rich history of The Alhambra, the open spaces are equally astonishing; such as the Patio de los Leones, the mesmerizing reflecting pool of the Palacio del Partal, or the ingenuity and beauty of the Generalife gardens.